 This summer (summer of 2013) our online database doubled in size!
 To date, information on over 775 properties has been collected and inputted into MDPL’s historic property database.
 Visit www.ruskinarc.com/mdpl to see the results for yourself.
 Ocean Drive, Collins Avenue, Lincoln Road, Espanola Way and more locations are already online.

 You can read about a building’s architectural features, see photographs of the site and view the original building record.
 The site has mapping capabilities that allow users to see where buildings of a certain style are located.
 When the survey is completed we will have a complete count of how many Art Deco, MiMo and Mediterranean Revival buildings are in the district.
 We will also be able to map buildings by year constructed.

 Two students from FIU, Kamilah Moorehead and Mauricio Caro, are interning with MDPL during the Fall semester.
 They are hard at work collecting historic information, photographing buildings, and carefully surveying each property in the Art Deco Historic District.
-We hope to add another 200 buildings to the database by January 2014.
+We hope to complete the entire district by the end of 2014.

 The site is publically accessible and is a great education tool.
 The database will be part of our permanent museum as a resource to the local community, local organizations, realtors, developers and property owners.
 The database will be a community resource and a catalogue of Miami Beach’s treasured Art Deco Historic District.

 Let us know if you have any questions or comments.
 We appreciate your feedback.